ShortlistShortlistedRemoved from shortlist 4

 Power & Run Time

-The generator is rated for a noise of 65 dBA (just slightly more noisy than an office).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+Featuring a noise rating of 65 dBA (just slightly more noisy than an office), the generator utilizes a conventional pull-start mechanism for ignition.

 Outlets

-The full GFCI control panel includes the following 3 AC outlets:
+The full GFCI control panel features 3 AC outlets as follows:

-This Honda generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
+Even though this Honda generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.

 Portability